org-roam/org-roam-bibtex/README.md

 Usage
 ---------------

-You can now access your bibliographical notes in your `org-roam-directory` via `helm-bibtex`/`ivy-bibtex` or by opening `org-ref` links.
-This is done in the background by modifying the `Edit notes` actions used by these packages to use `orb-edit-notes` instead of their defaults.

-To revert those actions to their defaults, disable `org-roam-bibtex-mode`.
+You can now access your bibliographical notes in `org-roam-directory` with `helm-bibtex`/`ivy-bibtex` or by opening `org-ref` links.
+ORB modifies the behaviour of the above packages to make them use `orb-edit-notes` instead of their default note-management commands.
+To get their default behaviour back, disable `org-roam-bibtex-mode`.

 #### `orb-insert` (`C-c ) i`)